What is clean eating? How to start eating clean? How to eat healthy? These are questions we’ve probably all asked ourselves at one point or another.

 But drinking water all throughout the day?
 Between work, toddler tantrums, baby cries and a house that always seems to bring itself in disorder, I forget to take care of myself.
 Sounds familiar?

 If you have trouble putting yourself and your health first, think of it this way: Who’s going to keep everything running if YOU don’t keep on running?

-Try to stay hydrated throughout the day versus chugging a ton of water right before bed because you have to.
+I try to stay hydrated throughout the day versus chugging a ton of water right before bed because I “have to”.
 I always feel foggy in my head and get snappy when I dehydrate, and drinking too much at bedtime keeps me from having a good nights’ sleep.

-P.S: That’s delicious and clean eating friendly Basil Peach Agua Fresca in the pic!
+P.S: That’s delicious Basil Peach Agua Fresca in the pic!

-This should really be the number one principle here.
-If you don’t enjoy what you’re eating, life gets pretty dull and stupid, if we’re being honest.
+This should really be my number one principle here.
+If we don’t enjoy what we’re eating, life gets pretty dull and stupid, if we’re being honest.

 Embrace your changes.
-Involve the whole family in your meal prep.
+Involve the whole family in your food prep.
 Buy a new veggie every time you go grocery shopping.

 Whatever it takes, find true happiness in the way you eat!